helidon-io/helidon/tests/benchmark/jmh/README.md

 baseline runner end with `JmhTest`; a benchmark that needs specialized configuration may instead use a dedicated JUnit runner under `src/test/java` and does not have to participate in the legacy baseline comparison.

-### QPACK Huffman request decoding
+### QPACK request and literal decoding

-`Http3QpackDecodingJmhBenchmark` decodes a fixed h2load-shaped request field section whose literal values use QPACK Huffman encoding.
-The shared connection state and finite 16 KiB decoded-header limit exercise the same bounded decoder path at one and eight threads.
+`Http3QpackDecodingJmhBenchmark` decodes a fixed h2load-shaped request field section with plain and Huffman-encoded literal values.
+The shared connection state and finite 16 KiB decoded-header limit exercise the same bounded decoder path at one and eight threads. `Http3QpackLiteralDecodingJmhBenchmark` isolates plain literal conversion at 16, 64, and 256 octets, with ASCII or high Latin-1 octets and with or without a decoded-size limit.
+Both benchmarks include input-buffer creation;
+the request benchmark also includes stream opening and completion.
+Enable the GC profiler to compare allocated bytes per operation as well as time or throughput.
 Run a short real-fork smoke check with:

 ```shell
 mvn -Ptests,jmh -pl :helidon-tests-benchmark-jmh \